TorchSpigot/Torch/README.md

 * Recommanded(stable) version: R0.1-RELEASE

 ####How To (Server Admins)
 Clone this repo, and use *Torch-1.9.4-R0.x.jar*  to start server directly.
-Just enjoy Torch!:)
+* Just enjoy Torch!:)

-####How To (Edit Patches)
-Easily, first apply patches and just edit java sources in Server/src, last `./autopatch.sh`

 ####How To (Compiling From Source)
-To compile Torch, you need JDK8, git, bash, maven, and an internet connection.
+To compile Torch, you need JDK8(or above), git, bash, maven, and an internet connection.

 * First clone and build *[TacoSpigot](https://github.com/TacoSpigot/TacoSpigot/)*,
 run `git clone --branch version/1.9.4 https://github.com/TacoSpigot/TacoSpigot.git`